Katoomba

 Katoomba has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified five projects that could impact this region.
-Notable ones include the Katoomba Cultural Centre and Civic Precinct Upgrade, Katoomba Town Centre Upgrade, Echo Point Precinct Upgrade, and Escarpments Estate.
-The following list details those most relevant.
+AreaSearch has identified five projects that could impact the region.
+Notable ones are the Katoomba Cultural Centre and Civic Precinct Upgrade, Katoomba Town Centre Upgrade, Echo Point Precinct Upgrade, and Escarpments Estate.
+The following list provides details on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.